rastaehli/mkr-paper/mkr.md

 - Active: the component is allowed to interact with others.

 These states describe the essential sequence of steps for creating a component.
 We can create independent components in any order, but a given component must be _Specified_ before it is _Planned_, _Planned_ before it is _Provisioned_, and so forth.
+However, it is also possible to describe a partially provisioned component of type A as a fully provisioned instance of a type B that is a dependency for an alternate plan to build type A. (the same ingredients for the first plan could be partitioned into ingredients for B plus the remaining ingredients to build alternate plan for A from B)  For example, a client application could be built with an unsatified dependency for a service C and deployed with a dynamic plan for loading the binding for service C at runtime, perhaps by constructing a dynamic proxy for a remote implementation of C.  This is a common case for web services that are configured with only the address for remote collaborators and the objects to interact with the remotes are constructed dynamically at runtime.

 Each state is realized by an agent that operates on the meta-component: